TileDB-Inc/TileDB-Spark/README.md

 * `timestamp_start`(optional): The start timestamp at which to open the array
 * `timestamp_end`(optional): The end timestamp at which to open the array
 * `print_array_metadata`(optional): Prints the array metadata to the console
+* `tiledb_filtering`(optional): If false, disables the use of TileDB's Query Condition API and uses Spark filtering

 ### Write options
 * `write_buffer_size` (optional): Set the TileDB read buffer size in bytes per attribute/coordinates.
 Defaults to 10MB